TerraCodec: Compressing Optical Earth Observation Data: Experiments

 \subsection{Rate--distortion}

 Figure~\ref{fig:rdcurves} reports RD curves (bppbf vs.\ PSNR and SSIM) on the SSL4EO-S12\,v1.1 validation set.
 TerraCodec consistently outperforms classical image and video codecs in both metrics.
 The lightweight TEC-FP achieves up to 5$\times$ lower rate than the best image codec WebP at an equal SSIM of 0.999, while TEC-ELIC and TEC-TT provide further compression gains.
-Qualitative reconstructions (App.~\ref{app:qual:recon}) highlight that TerraCodec preserves finer structures and details compared to classical codecs.
-JPEG2000 achieves competitive PSNR with only 3x lower compression rate at similar distortion -- surpassing HEVC -- but performs poorly in SSIM, especially at high quality.
-This arises from its tendency to preserve pixel averages (favored by PSNR/MSE) while oversmoothing textures and edges that SSIM is sensitive to.
-In contrast, TerraCodec models maintain strong performance across both metrics, demonstrating efficient compression without loss of high-frequency details.
+Qualitative reconstructions highlight that TerraCodec preserves finer structures and details compared to classical codecs (see the supplementary material).

+JPEG2000 achieves competitive PSNR with only a 3x lower compression rate at similar distortion---surpassing HEVC---but performs poorly in SSIM, especially at high quality.
+This arises from its tendency to preserve pixel averages (favored by PSNR) while smoothing textures and edges that SSIM is sensitive to.
+In contrast, TerraCodec maintains a strong performance across both metrics, demonstrating efficient compression without loss of high-frequency details.

 TEC-TT improves over the neural image models, although its margin over TEC-ELIC is smaller than the typical video–image gap.
 While EO sequences differ from natural video, being sampled at daily to seasonal rather than sub-second intervals, the short 4-frame validation setup further departs from typical video settings.